ipfs-inactive/research/OPEN_PROBLEMS/PRESERVE_USER_PRIVACY.md

 Valid solutions should improve the current state of the art or offer definitive solutions for:

-- [ ] Two users can transfer a piece of information without any other user knowing or being able to predict: what it is, why it is being transferred, when and between whom.
+- Two users can transfer a piece of information without any other user knowing or being able to predict: what it is, why it is being transferred, when and between whom.
-- [ ] No single central authority are required to mediate the communication
+- No single central authority are required to mediate the communication
-- [ ] A provider has a way to grant and revoke access to information.
+- A provider has a way to grant and revoke access to information.
+- A user can discover public information without leaking information about their interest.
+An adversary should not be able to link two or more discovery requests either.

 As additional constraints

-- [ ] Mechanism to prevent data exfiltration (e.g. when a user goes rogue)
+- Mechanism to prevent data exfiltration (e.g. when a user goes rogue)

+Also, contributions towards solving this Open Problem can be in the form of answers to the following questions:

+- How to measure privacy?

 ## Other